• Gluten-Free Recipes

 • Fantastic use of rhubarb during its short season

-• Ability to keep well - it also can be frozen!
+• Ability to keep well on the counter and fridge, and it can also be frozen!

 • Perfect pairing of tart and sweet flavors